 There is this single one whole wheat bread recipe I’m baking again and again since several years without a bread machine.
 The dough is ready within a few minutes and it’s so basic and flexible that you can vary it according to your whole grain and seed preferences.

-Of course it is a clean eating bread and I’ll also explain, why a whole grain nutrition is superior to a white meal consumption at the end of this blog post.
+Of course, it is clean eating bread and I’ll also explain, why whole grain nutrition is superior to a white meal consumption at the end of this blog post.

 One goal for me this year is to get into the routine of baking a 100% whole grain bread at least once per week.
 So far I didn’t break the chain, but hey, the New Year is still young…

 Did you know that Germany, where we live, produces more varieties of baked goods than any other country in the world?
 But this doesn’t have to be an advantage…

 Although we seem to have here land of plenty, when it comes to bread types, it is still not easy to find healthy choices without added sweeteners, preservatives and other additives.
 If you live in the US you can probably relate to this.

 Also more and more traditional bakeries are replaced by chains, which for profit then often save on raw material quality.
 And the worst: They offer many “fake whole grain bread” – dark loaves with grains that in fact are disguised “white” all-purpose flour goods colored with rye malt.
 In consequence, you have to keep you informed and really choose wisely as a consumer.

 Of course, I still buy 100% whole grain bread in selected bakeries, but taste and quality is not so convincing that we would stick to one single grain product.